limkokhole/pinterest-downloader/README.md

                             Normally used with -rs
       -rs, --re-scrape      Default is only fetch new images since latest Pin ID image to speed up update process.
-This option disable this behavior and re-scrape all, use it when you feel missing images somewhere(caused by reorder).
+This option disable that behavior and re-scrape all, use it when you feel missing images somewhere or incomplete download.
+This issue is because Pinterest only lists reordered as you see in the webpage which affects sort by time/PinID trick.
       -es, --exclude-section
                                 Exclude sections if download from username or board.
       -ps HTTPS_PROXY, --https-proxy HTTPS_PROXY